-The NFSA audits Debio once a year to check whether it exercises its authority in an objective and efficient manner and meets the requirements of the Public Administration Act and the Freedom of Information Act.
+The NFSA audits Debio once a year to check whether the control body exercises its authority according to the organic regulations in an objective and efficient manner.
+In addition, the audit verifies that Debio meets the requirements of the Public Administration Act and the Freedom of Information Act.